RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 <span style="background-color:#854200">\[ Version 2026.01+ \]</span>

 Adds custom input sources to the vehicle's [dashboard system](making-custom-hud.md).
-These inputs can be modified using scripts, allowing you to implement highly-customised and complex behaviours.
+These inputs can be modified using scripts, allowing you to implement highly-customized and complex behaviours.

 Parameters: